 The “Default” Listeners

 There is a Default listener for each type of listener (FTP, implicit FTPS, SFTP, HTTP, and HTTPS).
 When a new listener (IP address) is detected, that listener will receive an FTP, FTPS, and SFTP listener and each of those listeners will be assigned the values of the appropriate “Default” listener at the time of detection.
 For example, If the “Default FTP” listener was defined to be on port 21, then when a new listener is detected for the first time it will receive an FTP listener on port 21 with the values of the Default FTP listener.
 Those settings then become the settings for the newly detected listener.
 Note that the new listener’s settings are not linked to the “Default” listener in any way.
 The “Default” listener simply represents the values that newly detected listeners will be initialized with.
 Changing the values of the “Default” listener wouldn’t change any values on existing or previously detected listeners.

 For example, when you first install Cerberus FTP Server, the “Default FTP” listener is set to port 21 (the default FTP listening port) and all listeners detected during that first start will receive FTP listeners with that port value.
 If you later change the “Default FTP” listener settings then that change will have no effect on existing listeners.

 It is also worth noting that Cerberus remembers the settings for listeners that were previously detected but might have changed.
 For servers that have dynamic addresses that constantly change or cycle between a range of addresses, Cerberus will “remember” the old values and apply those instead of the “Default” settings if that listener address is later detected again.

-Listeners can also be enabled or disabled from the main Cerberus FTP Server user listener:
+Listeners can also be enabled or disabled from the main Cerberus FTP Server "Listeners" page in the Server Manager:

 Select a listener and right-click.
 Click the Enable/Disable menu item to toggle enabling or disabling a listener.
 Disabled listeners will no longer accept connections.